ng44/CV/README.md

 ## 👋 Profile

 Hi!
 My name is Nikos, an Application Analyst-turned-DevSecOps specialist who has spent five years hardening energy/power-industry platforms.
-In my role on third-level support, I have led a team of developers to implement foundational changes in legacy systems.
+In my role on third-level support, I have led various teams of developers to implement foundational changes in legacy systems.
 The applications I work on achieve KPIs with success rates above 99.5 %, minimize the resolution time of critical incidents, and promote infrastructure-as-code and open-source tooling.

 ---